Living & Learning Nillumbik's annual art and craft exhibition

-Each year we hold an exhibition at the Eltham Library Community Gallery which showcases the work of our participants and tutors and celebrates the diversity of activities, abilities and people who come together to share, learn and connect at Living & Learning Nillumbik.
+Each year we hold an exhibition at the Eltham Library Community Gallery which showcases the work of our current participants and tutors and celebrates the diversity of activities, abilities and people who come together to share, learn and connect at Living & Learning Nillumbik.

 We have averaged 70 individual entries each year in this event.

 "Presenting art to the community at the sparkly end of the year feels humbling, generous and empowering!
 The exhibition is a nice way to round off the year."